Proven Dallas Workplace Injury Attorneys Ready to Assist You

 Reach Out to the Hartley Law Firm for Immediate Assistance with Your Dallas Workplace Injury Claim

-If you have recently suffered an on-the-job injury, give me a call at my Dallas workplace injury law firm.
+If you have recently suffered an on-the-job injury, give my Dallas workplace injury law firm a call.
 I handle all types of workplace injury cases, including non-subscriber claims as well as third-party work injury lawsuits.
 Whether you were injured in a construction accident, motor vehicle collision, or slip and fall, I can help you understand your options and pursue a claim to get you the compensation you need and deserve.

-When it comes to workplace injury claims, time is of the essence.
+When it comes to a workplace injury or personal injury claim, time is of the essence.
 It is important that you contact an experienced Dallas workplace injury attorney who can pursue compensation on your behalf as soon as possible.
-The sooner you reach out to a legal practitioner, the more quickly they can investigate the accident, identify your damages, and begin negotiations with your employer and their insurance company.
-As an experienced litigator, we will not hesitate to take your case to trial if your employer or their insurer is unwilling to fairly settle your claim.
+The sooner you reach out to a work injury attorney, quicker they can investigate the accident, identify your damages, and begin negotiations with your employer and their insurance company.
+As experienced workplace injury attorneys, we will not hesitate to take your case to trial if your employer or their insurer is unwilling to fairly settle your workplace injury claims.

-To learn more and to schedule a free consultation, give my firm a call today, or you can reach me through our online contact form, and someone will follow up with you shortly.
+To learn more and to schedule a free consultation, give my firm a call today, or you can reach me through our online contact form below, and someone will follow up with you shortly.

-Hartley Law Firm handles other types of cases as well, including:
+Hartley Law Firm handles other types of personal injury cases as well, including: